 One important thing to remember: whenever you tweet about the programme, use the hashtag #YSJ10DoT so that we can find each other initially.
 We’ll explain more later!

-To encourage full engagement, and to allow participants to evidence their Twitter skills, the TEL team will award open badges for various (optional!) tasks over the course of the ten days.
+To encourage full engagement, and to allow participants to evidence their Twitter skills, the TEL team will award an open badge for completing various (optional!) tasks over the course of the ten days.

 We hope you’ll join us for Ten Days of Twitter – give it a chance, give it time for your network to build and get to know you, explore what it can do for you and make up your own mind!

 Ten Days of Twitter for Learning Developers was originally adapted from a similar programme for STEM researchers, also created by Helen Webster.
 The materials are available under a Creative Commons license CC BY-NC-SA.